viethung7899/library-database/docs/_core.md

 `public static `**`body()`**

-- Returns the body of the incoming request as an assocative array
+- Returns the body of the incoming request as an associative array

 > **For example**: Suppose the incoming request destination is `http://example.com/edit/user?`**`id=1&name=John`**.
 > This method will return `['id' => 1, 'name' => 'John']`